scpaworks/scpaworks.github.io/appointments.md

 1. Enter any participants you want to add to the event.
 1. If you'd like to add the event to a Sign Up Page:
      1. In the Appointment Editor's right-hand sidebar, click **Add to Existing Signup Page**.
-     1. Select the Sign Up Page that correspond's to your event's location.
+     1. Select the Sign Up Page that corresponds to your event's location.
 1. Review the event information, and hit close to finish editing.

 <a href="assets/apptoto/appointmentEditor2.png"><img src="assets/apptoto/appointmentEditor2.png" /></a>